mialarkin14/Systems-Programming/README.md

 Does NOT Include:

 * 100% original code -> 60-70% of code is original.
 Remaining 30-40% of code is starter code provided by the University Of Connecticut
+* Tests -> Code tested remotely using GDB and Valgrind